ROCm/rocPyDecode/README.md

 ## Prerequisites setup script

-For your convenience, we provide the setup script, [rocPyDecode-requirements.py](rocPyDecode-requirements.py), which installs all required dependencies.Run this script only once.
+For your convenience, we provide the setup script, [rocPyDecode-requirements.py](rocPyDecode-requirements.py), which installs all required dependencies.\
+Run this script only once on bare metal, if using docker please see below instructions.

 ```bash
 python3 rocPyDecode-requirements.py